 Surveying 141 insurers in 21 countries, 43 per cent of those asked admitted that their companies have already acquired start-ups or are planning to do so in the near future to better capture increased digital opportunities.

 Three-quarters of those surveyed believe that digital will transform the insurance industry within the next five years as P & C insurers expect their company’s digital presence to increase premium income by five per cent over the coming three years.

-In a more worrying trend, the survey revealed that 21% of insurers do not have a digital strategy in place and 32% have implemented a digital strategy that is limited to sales and distribution channels.
+In a more worrying trend, the survey revealed that 21 per cent of insurers do not have a digital strategy in place and 32 per cent have implemented a digital strategy that is limited to sales and distribution channels.

 “It’s critical that insurers should not fall into the trap of simply digitizing existing channels by creating upgraded, digital, or mobile-friendly versions of existing products and services.